mahmoudnabil133/mahmoudnabil133/README.md

 ## About Me

-I am a passionate software engineer intern at ALX Africa, specializing in backend development.
-Currently, I am pursuing a degree in Computer Science and Automatic Control at Tanta University.
-I enjoy solving problems, particularly those related to data structures and algorithms, and I'm actively contributing to various projects to enhance my skills as a full-stack developer.
+I am a dedicated Computer Science student with a strong background in backend development using Node.js.
+I have gained substantial knowledge in databases, data structures, and algorithms, and I actively solve problems on LeetCode.
+Recently, I was accepted into the ALX Africa internship, where I enhanced my understanding of software engineering fundamentals, networking, web development, system design, and problem-solving in data structures and algorithms.
+My goal is to become a proficient full-stack developer, leveraging my skills to build robust and scalable applications.

 - 💻 Backend Developer
 - 🌐 Learning Full-Stack Development